cybert3xas/CYBERT3XAS/README.md

 # cybert3xas
-## Hello there 👋 my name is Jonathan Arugmedo
+## Hello there 👋 my name is Jonathan Argumedo

 I currently work as a software enginner.